 Taking the time to explain a client’s case and keeping her clients informed throughout the legal process are characteristics that make Courtney a trusted adviser.
-For almost 30 years, she has been protecting and fighting for her injured clients and their families.
+For over 30 years, she has been protecting and fighting for her injured clients and their families.
 Clients describe Courtney as passionate, knowledgeable, committed, highly skilled, and genuinely kind.
 She effectively navigates the complex side of personal injury litigation while never forgetting to care for the emotional side of her clients’ needs.

 Currently a partner with the firm, Courtney regularly handles cases in the areas of auto and truck accidents, brain injury, and wrongful death.
 Based in the firm’s Richmond office, she serves clients throughout the Commonwealth of Virginia and nationwide.